The Challenge of recruiting a Military High Command

 “Civilian” and “Political” Generals

 Popular sentiment for “self-made” Generals proven in action and the influence of political figures secured many high commands for unqualified civilians.
 Pre-war Governors, Senators, Congressmen, Mayors, and other holders of high offices were appointed to high commands early in the war on both sides, with the assumption that leadership and position in civilian life were good indicators of their military potential.
-Some proved to be very able leaders and succeeded spectacularly despite their inexperience; others proved to be disasters or embarrassments.
+Some proved to be very able leaders and succeeded spectacularly despite their inexperience; while others proved to be disasters or embarrassments.
 Both armies encountered difficulty in removing influential political and public figures who had proved unsuited to the task and some who were relieved of command subsequently became political thorns in the side of the government.